- Admission

 Personal and Professional Characteristics and Experiences

-• Embraces the whole-child educational philosophy and seeks to help students develop in all aspects.
+● Embraces the whole-child educational philosophy and puts students first.Our School Mission

 Submission Information

-Episcopal will offer a competitive salary and good benefits for this position.
-Digital applications are preferred and welcomed at [email protected].
-Please include an employment application, cover letter, resume, and three professional references.
-Application materials can also be sent to Sarah Foret, Episcopal School of Baton Rouge, 3200 Woodland Ridge Blvd., Baton Rouge, LA 70816.
+Digital applications are preferred and welcomed at https://www.episcopalbr.org/discover-episcopal/careers or can be emailed to [email protected].
+Please include an employment application, cover letter, resume, and copy of transcripts.
+Application materials can also be sent to Attn: Employment, Episcopal School of Baton Rouge, 3200 Woodland Ridge Blvd., Baton Rouge, LA 70816.

 Episcopal School of Baton Rouge is an equal opportunity employer dedicated to a policy of nondiscrimination in employment upon any basis, including race, color, religion, sex, gender identity, sexual orientation, pregnancy, status as a parent, national origin, age, disability, genetic information, political affiliation or military service.